Related linksContact your local Lead Agent

 - Drink plenty of water to stay hydrated, either during or after exercise.
 Have a closed drink bottle nearby, avoid having cups or glasses that can spill easily near you

 - Try and breathe normally whilst doing the exercises

 - Feeling slight muscle soreness the next day is normal and just shows you've worked the muscles hard

 - If any of the exercises cause pain in your joints or muscles, stop immediately.
 Check you're doing the exercise correctly and try again.
 If pain persists, leave that exercise out until you've sought advice

 - If you experience chest pain, severe shortness of breath or severe dizziness, stop immediately and contact your healthcare provider.

 Healthy For Life exercise programme – TVNZ OnDemand

 Hosted by former Silver Fern Bernice Mene, 'Healthy For Life' is designed to help older people work on their strength and balance through an exercise programme.

-Stay active at home – Strength and balance exercise video for older adults
+Stay active at home – Strength and balance exercises - 4 minutes routine

 Strength & balance – 10-minute home routine